lbs1022/gen711-811/README.md

 git fetch upstream
 git merge upstream/master master
 ```
-## note, git merge is like "git pull" which is fetch + merge.
+Note, git merge is like "git pull" which is fetch + merge.
 Or, better, you can replay your local work on top of the fetched branch like a "git pull --rebase"
 ```
 git rebase upstream/master
 ```